Groot (Marvel Cinematic Universe): Space Adventures

 Groot encountered the Grunds alien species, who believe he is their hero when Groot farts a leaf.
 When Groot returns from retrieving additional leaves, he accidentally steps on the Grunds.
 He also encounters Iwua, a space-shifting alien who impersonates him in a dance off, but Groot kills him via opening the airlock.
 Sometime later, Groot takes a bath and uses his leaves to form multiple "costumes", and skins a squirrel-bird creature that mocked him.
 Baby Groot sets out to retrieve tools to paint the Guardians of the Galaxy; which he shows to Rocket, whom he saves from an explosion.
-When exploring the planet of Terma, Groot took care of a bird like creature when it egg hatched.
+When exploring the planet of Terma, Groot took care of a bird like creature when its egg hatched.
 When he was looking for batteries for his video game.
 He stumbled upon a bionic nose and add a new perspective of smell, until he later took it off when he smelled his room.
 When the Guardians land on the ice planet of Falligar.
 Groot was having fun in the snow and made a snowman with parts of the ship, which went out havoc that Groot needs to shut it down.
 Later on, Groot noticed an intergalactic ice cream truck passing by the Quadrant and was searching for coins for some ice cream.
 When he was too late as it passed by, he got on to a pod and rammed into the truck.
 He got his ice cream, but got into trouble with Nova Corps for destroying the ice cream truck.
-Then Groot wondering into the temple of Drez-Lar where the prophecy of the Seed of Drez-Lar lies and for Groot to fulfill it to save the universe while he unnoticed being watch by the Watcher.
+Then Groot wandered into the temple of Drez-Lar where the prophecy of the Seed of Drez-Lar lies and for Groot to fulfill it to save the universe while he unnoticed being watch by the Watcher.
 But Groot messed it up by burning the seed into the lave as the temple collapses with him in it, but he survived the fallen temple and moves on in the ship as he's waving goodbye to the Watcher, which surprised him.